-NF for this specific purpose.
+Targeted CNs are those for which the FEI has received and approved a request from the relevant NF for this specific purpose.
 MERs obtained at the specific targeted national Events will only count for upgrade in the same year and not for Athletes categorisation.

-The application must be sent a minimum of 4 weeks before the Event.
+The application must be sent a minimum of 10 days before the Event.
 An FEI Level 3 Technical Delegate must function at the Event taking responsibility for the technical standards/level of the Competition and must report to the FEI (TD report) including full results.

-520.1 EA Minimum Eligibility Requirements (applies to FEI Events)
+520.1 EA Minimum Eligibility Requirements (applies to FEI & EA Events)

-• FEI MER's are to be achieved as a combination except where stated
+• FEI MER's are to be achieved as a combination except where otherwise stated